yrobag/storage-master/README.md

 2. Enable **Developer mode** (toggle in the top right).
 3. Click **Load unpacked**.
 4. Select the `dist/` directory inside the project root.

-The StorageMaser icon should now appear in your Chrome toolbar.